LibCity/Bigscity-LibCity-Docs/source/user_guide/data/atomic_files.md

 **The format of `.geo`, `.rel`, `.dyna`, and `.ext` is similar to the `csv` file, which consists of multiple columns of data.**

+If any kind of id is remapped in the process of processing into an atomic file, **we recommend numbering from 0**!

 ## Geo Table

 An element in the Geo table consists of the following four parts: